-Daszak’s 2018 proposal now provides a possible explanation as to why Fauci’s teleconference group’s also had an interest in the virus’s backbone.
+Daszak’s 2018 proposal now provides a possible explanation as to why Fauci’s teleconference group also had an interest in the virus’s backbone.

 Daszak’s proposal also detailed a plan to release airborne coronavirus vaccines into wild bat populations in China.
-The ostensible purpose was to inoculate the bats before the virus could jump to humans by releasing skin-penetrating aerosolized nanoparticles containing “novel chimeric spike proteins” into bat caves.
+The ostensible purpose was to inoculate the bats by releasing skin-penetrating aerosolized nanoparticles containing “novel chimeric spike proteins” into bat caves before the virus could jump to humans.

-Although the notion of mass immunizing wild bat populations appears somewhat outlandish, Dasak’s proposal regarding the use of an aerosolized vaccine had remarkable overlap with work being conducted at the same time by the Wuhan Institute of Virology.
+Although the notion of mass immunizing wild bat populations seems somewhat outlandish, Dasak’s proposal regarding the use of an aerosolized vaccine had remarkable overlap with work being conducted at the same time by the WIV.

-According to emails recently released under a Freedom of Information Act request, Chen Ping, NIAID’s representative in China, sent an email in February 2018 that highlighted a new type of flu vaccine that had been developed by the WIV that utilized nanotechnology in its delivery process.
+According to emails recently released under a Freedom of Information Act request, Ping Chen, NIAID’s representative in China, sent an email in February 2018 that highlighted a new type of flu vaccine that had been developed by the WIV that utilized nanotechnology in its delivery process.

 The overlap between Daszak’s vaccine proposal and the new nanotechnology vaccine developed by the WIV is a possible indicator that work on Daszak’s plan was already in motion.
 Daszak has worked closely with Shi and the WIV for at least 15 years.
-Some scientists have also pointed out that the level of detail in Daszak’s proposal indicates that the work was already being done but up to now there was no tangible evidence of this.
+Some scientists have also pointed out that the level of detail in Daszak’s proposal indicates that the work was already being done, but until now there was no tangible evidence of this.

 While it isn’t known whether the nanoparticle vaccine discussed in Daszak’s proposal is the same nanotechnology vaccine created by the WIV, Daszak’s proposal was made just four weeks after the facility completed the development of its new “nano-vaccine.”
 The lengths to which Chinese authorities went to scrub any information related to the new vaccine from the internet are equally noteworthy.